Manage certificate authorities (CA)

 -

-Click ACTIONS, then Edit Certificate Authority (CA) or Delete Certificate Authority (CA), depending on your intent.
+Click ACTIONS, then Edit Certificate Authority (CA).
+The Edit Certificate Authority (CA) page opens.

 -